Ask a Question by Melissa Johnson MD, FACS

 And we encourage you to ask lots of them.
 Learning about plastic surgery procedures and aesthetic treatments is the best way to make informed decisions about your health and well being.

 We're here to answer your questions by telephone during regular office hours.
-You can also check our Frequently Asked Questions, email, call us, or submit your questions online at any time.
+Check our Frequently Asked Questions below, email, call us, or submit your questions online at any time.

 We Love Questions!